This sub-page is dedicated to the various smaller video projects we made. Everything I will show you will have came from my animation class.

 Another project we had to do in Adobe Animate was called Lip Sync.
 You basically lip sync a piece of audio.
 The goal at the end was for our class to divide up one song amongst all the students, and lip sync each part to make a fully lip-synced song, with everyone using their unique characters.
 The characters are just mouths.
-I currently don’t have access to the class file, so I’ll just show you my part.
-By the way, the song is called Dare by Gorillaz.
+The class file was never completed, so this is just my part.
+The song is called “Dare,” by Gorillaz.

 Stop Motion Dance